|Department||Dept. of Emergency Management & Homeland Security|

 |Salary||Up to $52,000 based on education and experience.|

 A resume and cover letter must be submitted with your application along with any required professional licenses and education information.

+Come join the exciting world of emergency management!
+Do you have a desire and a passion to service the citizens of Oklahoma?
+Come join our team and help your fellow Oklahomans.
 The Oklahoma Department of Emergency Management and Homeland Security (ODEMHS) prepares for, responds to, recovers from, and mitigates against disasters and emergencies.
-The department maintains the State Emergency Operations Center which serves as a command center for reporting emergencies and coordinating state response activities.
+Our agency operates the State Emergency Operations Center which serves as a command center for reporting emergencies and coordinating state response activities.

-ODEMHS is seeking a full time Planning Specialist providing support to the Operations Division.
-This is an unclassified position in state government located in Oklahoma City, Oklahoma, and continued employment is based on availability of grant funding.
+ODEMHS is seeking a full time Compliance Analyst providing support to the Grants Division.
+This is an unclassified position in state government located in Oklahoma City, Oklahoma.
 ODEMHS offers a comprehensive Benefits Package, including a generous benefit allowance to offset the cost of insurance premiums for employees and their eligible dependents.
 For more information about the benefit allowance [click here].
-The annual salary for this position is up to $45,000.00.
-Knowledge, Skills and Abilities: Physical Demands and Work Environment: Equal Opportunity Employment:
+The annual salary for this position is up to $52,000 based on education and experience.

 Duties include, but are not limited to: